 Petro Mohyla Black Sea National University was the first one, among the other educational institutions in Mykolaiv region that created an Art Gallery.
-And it displayed deliberate preoccupation about aesthetic, spiritual growth of students in communication with real works of art and spiritual culture, but not substitutes that are proposed to the students by mass media.
+And it has been displaying deliberate preoccupation about aesthetic, spiritual growth of students in communication with real works of art and spiritual culture, but not substitutes that are proposed to the students by mass media.

-This art project was realized by the head of the university Leonid Klymenko and pro-rector for the curricular development (at that time) Vasyl Bandura, a famous artist from Mykolaiv and also honored figure in art industry Senkevych S. V. The colleagues supported and inspired them throughout the time.
+This art project was realized by the head of the university Klymenko, pro-rector for the curricular development (at that time) Bandura, the famous artist from Mykolaiv, and, also, by the honored figure in art industry – Senkevych.
+The colleagues supported and inspired them throughout the time.

 Considering that the main part of the artistic life is correlation between the artist, piece of art and public, it comes clear that there exists such a phenomenon as artistic needs.
 Moreover, these needs should be satisfied by art galleries.
 That’s why during this time the Art Gallery has become a place of communication not only with the pieces of art but also with the creators, artists, experts in ornamental art, sculpture, artistic photography, etc.